alexcrockett/_mathematics-formulary/README.md

 ### What this is

-This is a formulary and set of notes I am creating as part of my own mathematics study and revision.
+This is a formulary and set of notes I am writing as part of my own mathematics study.
 The formulary will cover essential topics, rules and considerations when working with equations up to and including differential equations, introductory linear algebra and statistics.
+As I write it, a focus on the behavior of equations and their operations is emerging.
+Therefore, it is a sort of 'meta-formulary' which also deals with the behavior of terms of functions.

 ### Why it started